-When the message of Nantucket’s maps are extrapolated to our entire country (an arbitrary island of larger size), it is clear that very little opportunity for parcelization and road access has been missed and open space has suffered a death by a thousand cuts, leaving only remnants of land.
-When empiric numbers are studied mainland ratios of developed to undeveloped land look very different from Nantucket, and not for the better.
+When the message of Nantucket’s maps are extrapolated to our entire country (an arbitrary island of larger size), it is clear that very little opportunity for parcelization and road access has been missed and open space has suffered a death by a thousand cuts, leaving only remnants of land and watersheds without disruption.
+When empiric numbers are studied mainland ratios of developed to undeveloped land look very different from Nantucket, and certainly not for the better.
 Development has most certainly won a lopsided victory over conservation in the binary historical experience.
 Only about 30% of American land is set aside in programs for the public intended to retain or celebrate broad stretches of natural function, and of this allotment the vast majority is unevenly distributed in western states and Alaska, and, more specifically, concentrated in areas of uneven terrain (mountains), areas containing an excess of water (everglades), areas without enough water (deserts), or regions having inclement weather patterns (far northern latitudes).
-If you scroll across the country it becomes evident that there is not a single area of ecologically important scale that does not fall under one of these categories that has been given pardon from development.
+If you scroll across the country (or fly from New York to LA on a plane) it becomes evident that there is not a single area of ecologically important scale that does not fall under one of these categories that has been given pardon from development.

 Empirically the evidence of land division is striking and what has been lost in most places east of the Rockies or in states without long winters is profound: anything involving systems, ideas, or populations that cross individual property lines, migrations, salmon runs, climax forest communities, apex predators, clean rivers, expansive views, dark night skies and stars, the fundamental experience of uninterrupted nature, etc. Certainly we value these things and our heritage is founded on them, yet, peculiarly, there is no organized mechanism to un-divide land hundreds of years after we started cutting it up.
 Why is this?
-This is a big question for society and perhaps—and in all seriousness—on par with the big questions of previous generations: Why were women not allowed to vote?
+This is a big question for society and perhaps–and in all seriousness–on par with the big questions of previous generations: Why were women not allowed to vote?
 Why were unions allowed when before there were none?
 Why was Medicare created?
-Why were black kids and white kids assigned different schools?
+Why were African American children and White children assigned different schools?
 In hindsight it appears absurd that there were times when such disparities existed.
-So too does it seem absurd that society has no way to un-divide on an ecological scale with the intention of giving people reasonable access to the fundamental instruction that nature provides.
+So too does it seem absurd that society has no way to un-divide on an ecological scale baked in to its founding principles.
+There is no organized mechanism intended to give people reasonable access to the fundamental instruction that nature provides.
 Will the next several hundred years of American experience witness a continuation of the historical example of subdivision or will the pendulum swing in a new direction given our collective understanding that now spans from DNA to Google Earth?
 It seems an obvious inference to suggest that something must give.
-This is not to say that civilization should move in reverse or that technology should be shunned, but simply that it would be an advancement if nature and the urban environment were organized more rationally so as to maintain a full spectrum of experience including the untouched, the gridded and everything in between—on a more local level.
+This is not to say that civilization should move in reverse or that technology should be shunned, but simply that it would be an advancement if nature and the urban environment were organized more rationally so as to maintain a more whole spectrum of experience, including the untouched, the gridded, and everything in between–on a more local level.
 A mechanism for this does not exist.

-One of our Rabbit Island “off island” projects will experiment with these ideas using new models—part Nature Conservancy, part Kickstarter, part Google Map, part B Corp, part Votizen.
-If you want to get involved and have experience with mapping, data, design, web engineering, marketing, politics or other relevant skills get in touch.
-Meetings to be held in New York (and on Rabbit Island on occasion) though virtual collaboration possible from anywhere.
+One of our Rabbit Island “off island” projects will experiment with these ideas using new models–part Nature Conservancy, part Kickstarter, part Google Map, part B Corp, part Votizen.
+If you want to get involved or if you have experience with mapping, data, design, web engineering, lobbying or other relevant skills, please get in touch.
+Meetings will be held in New York (and on Rabbit Island on occasion), though virtual collaboration is possible from anywhere.